AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXSequence_1/README.md

 CAEXSequence&lt;T> Class
 ========================
-AutomationML 2.1 APIThis class implements methods to work with any sequence of CAEX elements.
+This class implements methods to work with any sequence of CAEX elements.
 The class will wrap all elements of a filtered sequence of an owner element to the denoted wrapper type which is given as the type-argument.

 Inheritance Hierarchy